-Recently, phase III results of the CRUISE study, have demonstrated efficacy of monthly injections of ranibizumab for treatment of central retinal vein occlusions.3 And in late June 2010, the FDA approved ranibizumab for use in the treatment of retinal vein occlusions.
+Recently, phase III results of the BRAVO study, have demonstrated efficacy of monthly injections of ranibizumab for treatment of BRVOs.
+And in late June 2010, the FDA approved ranibizumab for use in the treatment of RVOs.

 However, while the treatment of monthly injections appears beneficial in the short term, the longer term result of this course of treatment is unknown.
-Also unknown, is the number of injections required, and the durability of these injections.
+Also unknown, is the number of injections required and the durability of these injections.
 While being a major breakthrough in the field of treatment of these retinal conditions, monthly anti-VEGF injections still have limitations for treating this disease.

-We propose to study minocycline as a microglia inhibitor which can modulate the activation of microglia, alter the cytokine profile present, and thus may be useful in the treatment of CRVO.
+We propose to study minocycline as a microglia inhibitor, which can modulate the activation of microglia, alter the cytokine profile present, and thus may be useful in the treatment of BRVO.